spockele/palila_gui/README.md

 - Windows 10 or 11.
 - [Python](https://www.python.org/) version 3.11 or newer.
   - Enable <b><u>'Add Python to PATH'</u></b> while installing.
-- A touchscreen device with a resolution of 1920 x 1200.
+- A touchscreen device with a resolution of 1920 x 1200 at 100% screen scaling.
   - Other resolutions will result in visual defects.

 ### Installation